input-output-hk/Certification-working-group/Certification-Standard/introduction.md

 In conclusion, the Cardano Certification Standard serves as a document promoting transparency, consistency, and confidence in the security of DApps.

-<u>RSoulat</u> This document draws heavily from the work of Common Criteria.
+*RSoulat* This document draws heavily from the work of Common Criteria.
 I think we should take some inspiration from it for the security aspects, and, if we want to deal with purely functional aspects, add them where we see fit.

 ## 2 General model